tarantool/cartridge-cli/README.md

 the workdir is `/var/lib/tarantool/${app_name}`.

-The runtime image also contains the file `/usr/lib/tmpfiles.d/<name>.conf` that allows the instance to restart after server restart.
+The runtime image also contains the file `/usr/lib/tmpfiles.d/<name>.conf` that allows the instance to restart after container restart.

 To start the `instance-1` instance of the `myapp` application, say: